mdlacasse/ARP-Lab/README.md

 You will also need the capability to read and edit Excel files.
 One can have an Excel license, or use the LibreOffice free alternative.

 The intent of using a notebook is that one can configure calculations that suit one's needs.
-Moreover, running calculations in JupyterLab is made to be relatively easy.
-There are many tutorials on that topic and a summary including installation procedures is given [here](https://github.com/mdlacasse/ARP-Lab/blob/main/Jupyter_tutorial.md).
+Moreover, running calculations in *jupyter* is made to be relatively easy.
+There are many tutorials on this topic and a summary including installation procedures is given [here](https://github.com/mdlacasse/ARP-Lab/blob/main/Jupyter_tutorial.md).

 ### Getting started
-To run the demo version describing a hypothetical case:
+To run the demo version describing the case of Jack ad Jill, a ficticious couple entering retirement:
 1) Start the Anaconda Navigator.
 This has a green circle representative icon.
 2) Launch a JupyterLab session by clicking *Launch* under the *JupyterLab* icon.
 3) Using the navigation panel on the left, get to the directory where you unzipped ARP Lab.